🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—¨οΈ Language Barrier + 4.9 -- 30 Spanish is the local language, but English is widely spoken in tourist and nomad hubs, making daily life relatively easy, though not as seamless as in fully English-speaking destinations.
+πŸ—¨οΈ Language Barrier + 4.9 -- 30 Spanish is the primary language, but English is widely spoken in tourist zones, restaurants, and among expats.
+Outside these areas, basic Spanish is helpful, and not knowing it can be challenging for daily tasks.

 πŸ₯ HEALTHCARE